PRESS DIGEST - Wall Street Journal - July 7

-July 7 The following are the top stories in the Wall Street Journal.
+July 7 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Warren Buffett's Berkshire Hathaway Inc is nearing a deal to buy one of the country's biggest power-transmission companies, which would cement electricity as one of the conglomerate's largest businesses. on.wsj.com/2sSFbsT